madhavareddyrb/Javascrit/README.md

 # Clousures

-A function Returning another function is simple as a clousures
+A function has environment access to inner function is simple as a clousures inner function variables have access to outer Variables and Its Context

-and inner function variables have access to outer Variables and Its Context
+# Promises and promise Chain